didasy/tldr/README.md

 tldr is a golang package to summarize a text automatically using [lexrank](http://www.cs.cmu.edu/afs/cs/project/jair/pub/volume22/erkan04a-html/erkan04a.html) algorithm.

 ### How?
 There are two main steps in lexrank, weighing, and ranking. tldr have three weighing and two ranking algorithm included, they are tfidf-modified-cosine distance, Jaccard coeficient, Hamming distance, and PageRank, centrality, respectively.
-The default settings use Hamming distance and centrality, meanwhile if you are planning to use PageRank, don't be surprised if you got various version of summary of the text (it is PageRank after all.)
+The default settings use Hamming distance and centrality.

 If you want the same exact result as Flipboard auto-summarizer, use tfidf and centrality.